-The book I am referring to is called 1688: The First Modern Revolution, by Steve Pincus.
+The book I am referring to is called 1688: The First Modern Revolution by Steve Pincus.
 It is a tome, no doubt about it.
 But Pincus takes a hard and well-documented look at James’ politics and goals, and does not find a moderate ruler at all, as some have claimed him to be.
 He was focused and ambitious about creating a new Catholic state in England, and he was a firm believer in the divine right of kings.
 All James’ protestations of caring about liberty of conscience were so much fluff.

 Trouble Over the Dividing Line

-The instructions issued to these men (Samuel Winder, John Campbell and Miles Forster) were to require of Deputy Gov. John Skene and others who signed the bond of £5,000 that the line should be run as agreed to.
+The instructions issued to these men (Samuel Winder, John Campbell and Miles Forster) were to demand of Deputy Gov. John Skene and others who signed the bond of £5,000 that the line should be run as agreed to.
 The instructions seem to suggest that there was some unwillingness among the West Jerseyans to comply.
 “If they shift and only passively say that they consent for themselves not to take it for and answer for that they are oblidged to shew ther Consent by some act” etc. (It is not a very well-written document.)

 According to Coxe, everyone else who was present wanted him to consent to the line as drawn, but Coxe observed that “it is obvious at the first glance, that above a third part of that land, which was ever accounted to belong to West-Jersey, is allotted to, and comprehended within the limits of East-Jersey.”
 Coxe pointed out that the line decided on way back in 1677 was to run on a course that would take it to a tributary of the Delaware River at 41 degrees 40 minutes latitude, which was well north of the spot that Keith was headed for.
 Keith’s end point would have been the forks of the Delaware near today’s Easton, PA.
 The committee claimed there was no such tributary at 41 degrees 40 minutes, and yet Coxe was able to point it out on their own map.
 They could not come to an agreement, so there was a temporary stalemate until 1688.